Gouranga-GH/ETEP-ModularCoding-GitHub-CodePipe-AWSEB/README.md

 The application will be accessible via the AWS Elastic Beanstalk URL provided after deployment.

-### Continuous Integration & Deployment with GitHub Actions
+### Continuous Deployment with AWS CodePipeline

-This project uses **GitHub Actions** to automate testing, building, and deployment processes.
-The CI/CD pipeline is configured in the `.github/workflows/` directory.
+This project uses **AWS CodePipeline** to automate the deployment process.
+The CD pipeline is configured to work with GitHub as the source repository.

-- **CI Pipeline**: Automatically runs tests, lints code, and builds the project upon every pull request or push to the `main` branch.
+- **Source Stage**: Code is pulled from the GitHub repository

-- **CD Pipeline**: Once the CI pipeline passes, the project is automatically deployed to AWS Elastic Beanstalk.
+- **Deploy Stage**: The application is automatically deployed to AWS Elastic Beanstalk

+### Pipeline Configuration

+The deployment pipeline follows this flow:
+1. **GitHub Repository** → Source code management
+2. **AWS CodePipeline** → CD orchestration
+3. **AWS Elastic Beanstalk** → Application deployment and hosting

+The pipeline automatically triggers on code changes pushed to the main branch, ensuring continuous deployment of updates.

 ## Technologies Used